Where our money comes from and where it goes

 Sales of our books and resources, along with fees from events and training and our other charitable activities, generate around half of our funding needs.
-However, to provide all that we offer across BRF’s ministries and programmes, especially through Anna Chaplaincy, Barnabas in Schools, Messy Church and Parenting for Faith, we depend on the support of people like you.
+However, to provide all that we offer across BRF’s ministries and programmes, especially through Anna Chaplaincy, Living Faith, Messy Church and Parenting for Faith, we depend on the support of people like you.

 Our work is only possible because of people who stand alongside us in ministry and care about what we do.
 Last year, 2,761 individuals, 211 churches and 28 charitable trusts helped us to make a difference to the lives of thousands of people, both young and old.